Al-Hira: Economy

 The economy of Al-Hira thrived during the Lakhmid period, largely based on agriculture, craftsmanship, and trade.
 The fertile plains surrounding the city benefited from irrigation systems connected to the Euphrates River, supporting the cultivation of various crops and the raising of livestock.

 The city hosted vibrant markets and was a center for regional trade.
 Merchants from Al-Hira participated in the famed Souk Okaz and maintained commercial ties with cities across the Arabian Peninsula, Mesopotamia, and the Levant.
 Trade caravans from India, China, Oman, and Bahrain passed through Al-Hira, carrying goods such as textiles, spices, and perfumes.

 Al-Hira was particularly known for its high-quality textile industry, producing fine fabrics of silk, wool, and linen.
 These textiles were sometimes embroidered with gold thread or decorated with intricate patterns.
 The city also excelled in metalwork, including the production of swords, spears, and other weapons, which gained renown across the Arab world.

 Local artisans specialized in pottery, jewelry-making, woodwork, and leather tanning.
 Goldsmiths crafted intricate ornaments using gold, silver, and precious stones.
 The city was also famous for its glazed ceramics and items made from ivory.

 Another notable economic feature of Al-Hira was its wine production.
 Christian and Jewish communities were involved in the fermentation and sale of wine, particularly the celebrated “Abbadian wine,” which became a well-known product associated with the region.

-The prosperity generated by these industries allowed the city’s elite to live in luxury, as reflected in the richly decorated houses, elegant garments, and refined urban lifestyle.
-The wealth accumulated from trade and craftsmanship contributed to the city’s cultural and architectural development.
+The prosperity generated by these industries allowed the city's elite to live in luxury, as reflected in the richly decorated houses, elegant garments, and refined urban lifestyle.
+The wealth accumulated from trade and craftsmanship contributed to the city's cultural and architectural development.

-Demographics

-The population of Al-Hira was primarily composed of Arabs, especially given its proximity to the Syrian Desert and its position as a hub for nomadic tribes.
-The city's leadership and ruling dynasties, such as the Tanukhids and Lakhmids, were Arab.
-Other tribes mentioned in historical sources include Madh'hij, Tayy, Kalb, and Banu Tamim.

-Arab historians traditionally divided the population of Al-Hira into three main groups: